enszrlu/NextStep/README.md

 ![NextStep](./public/nextstepjs.png)

-**NextStep** is a lightweight onboarding library for Next.js applications, inspired by [Onborda](https://github.com/uixmat/onborda).

-It utilizes [framer-motion](https://www.framer.com/motion/) for animations.
+**NextStep** is a lightweight onboarding library for Next.js applications.
+It utilizes [framer-motion](https://www.framer.com/motion/) for smooth animations.

+**Some of the use cases:**

+- **Easier Onboarding**: Guide new users with step-by-step tours
+- **Engagement Boost**: Make help docs interactive, so users learn by _doing_.
+- **Better Error Handling**: Skip generic toasters—show users exactly what to fix with tailored tours.
+- **Event-Based Tours**: Trigger custom tours after key actions to keep users coming back.

 > **Note** `NextStep` now supports non-tailwindcss projects with v1.2 onwards.

-The library allows user to use custom cards (tooltips) for easier integration.
+The library allows users to use custom cards (tooltips) for easier integration.

 **If you like the project, please leave a star! ⭐️⭐️⭐️⭐️⭐️**